 - Deposit of seeds or tissue cultures:

-- 3,000 viable untreated seeds of the variety; for hybrids, 3,000 for each line to reproduce the variety.
+- 3,000 viable untreated seeds of the variety; additionally for hybrids, 3,000 seeds of each parent needed to reproduce the variety.

 - Live tissue culture samples (for potatoes) of the variety and payment of tissue culture fees.
 Ten (10) separate in-vitro plants (1 plant per tube) 4 to 6 weeks old, firmly rooted in one percent agar.
 It is recommended that plantlets be sent by an overnight delivery service to minimize the risk of damage.
 Payment information is listed under services and fees.